Owner of Provecho Grill & Xicana

 For the first time in SoCal Chef Open history, one chef was decorated with both awards.
 The judging chefs and over 600 in attendance honored me with the Pinnacle Award and People’s Choice Award.

 In 2018, the Harris Casino in Funner, California held a cooking competition with Hell’s Kitchen contestants.
 I was asked to compete and support the event.
 The competition challenged me, feeding over 400 VIP members in attendance.
-My reasoning for wanting to compete was to use all the equipment offered in the hotel and to my surprise I won with a Sous Vide Pork Cheek Peruvian-Inspired Taco on a homemade tortilla.
+My reasoning for wanting to compete was to use all the equipment offered in the hotel and to my surprise, I won with a Sous Vide Pork Cheek Peruvian-Inspired Taco on a homemade tortilla.

-I will always continue to challenge myself to be better.
 I hope that my blog inspires you and motivates you to eat and travel a little more in your life.
 Live your life one taco a time.
 I can’t wait to share more stories and adventures with you.
 Provecho!